 With this in mind, a group of public agencies spanning five counties – Yolo, Colusa, Lake, Solano, and Napa – have partnered to identify and address regional water resources opportunities and challenges for the areas within the Cache Creek and Putah Creek watersheds [Map].
 Some of the key water sources within the planning area include Clear Lake, Lake Berryessa, Indian Valley Reservoir, Putah Creek, and Cache Creek.

-With input from their communities, the partner agencies will develop an Integrated Regional Water Management (IRWM) Plan by late 2012 that describes and addresses the following:
+With input from their communities, the partner agencies developed an Integrated Regional Water Management (IRWM) Plan that describes and addresses the following:

 - Water supply reliability

 - Water quality improvement

 - Invasive species abatement

 Collectively, the planning area includes 9 cities and more than 70 special service districts, and is subdivided into three areas for planning purposes: Upper Cache Creek; Lower Putah Creek; and, Lower Valley Floor.